-The load is a Dielectric water column load capable of handling over 25kW of power if properly cooled.
-Included in the load assembly is a pressure sensor and temperature sensor to send data to the PLC.
+The loads are Dielectric water column loads, capable of handling over 25kW of power if properly cooled.
+Included in the load assemblies are a pressure sensor and temperature sensor to send data to the PLC.
 A temperature probe, separate from the PLC triggers the interlock if temperatures go above 210°F.